moorexa/docs/aliasing/readme.md

 The alias method available in ```src/config/aliases.php``` would help you register a class, trait, or interface with or without a namespace.

-It instructs the autoloader to include a registered PHP file when its class, interface, trait is called from anywhere in our application.
+It instructs the autoloader to include a registered PHP file when its class, interface, trait is called globally.

-This is a basic definition.
+This is a basic structure.

 ```php
 // Application Aliases